 Also, loss of fat and collagen under the eyes is a big contributor to dark circles, leading to a sunken look and thinner skin which can magnify their appearance.

 While there aren’t many fast fixes for dark circles, making some small changes, while maintaining a nutritious anti-inflammatory diet full of fresh fruits, vegetables, whole grains, lean protein and healthy fats can bring about dramatically visible skin improvements all over the body – including the eye area.
-Adding a Vitamin K supplement and consuming less red wine and caffeine can reduce the appearance of dark circles under the eyes and even the depth of wrinkles.
+Adding a Vitamin K supplement and consuming less caffeine can reduce the appearance of dark circles under the eyes and even the depth of wrinkles.